 Within the first three nights of sleep training a baby you should notice:

-They are eating efficiently and alert at bedtime routine feed
+Baby is eating efficiently and alert during their bedtime routine feed

 Night wakings are decreasing.

 Within the first week when sleep training a toddler you should notice: